johnroach/morse/README.md

 # morse
+PROJECT STILL IN DRAFT
-Lovely project that that will allow one to create morse code from text and visa versa.
+Lovely project that will allow one to create morse code from text and visa versa.